 Both valleys produce grapes that are sought after by some of Napa’s big names including Caymus, Michael Mondavi and Pahlmeyer.
 This is not a part of Napa where are there many physical wineries – Altamura is Eagle’s Eye’s closest Napa winery neighbor and they are five miles down the road.

-Their vineyard is planted to select varietals including several clones of Cabernet Sauvignon, Petit Verdot and Cabernet Franc.
+Their vineyard is planted to several varieties including several clones of Cabernet Sauvignon, Petit Verdot and Cabernet Franc.
 This vineyard was the site of a very old walnut orchard.
 Before planting, the walnut trees were removed including all their root systems; if left buried, the roots will carry a fungus detrimental to grapes.
 Holes up to 14 feet deep for each tree had to be dug in order to properly ensure the removal of the root systems!
 Alaska humus was brought down specially from Alaska; this highly prized nutrient rich soil has been formed by nearly 10,000 years of post-ice age decomposition.
 It is soil that because of the long winters does not see the extent of microbial breakdown that if found in warmer climates.

-Eagle Eye has shown amazing resilience – especially in their early years.
+Eagle Eye has shown amazing resilience, especially in their early years.
 In 2005 (merely a year after they started making wine) a huge warehouse storing several vintages of their wines completely burnt down in Vallejo due to arson (all told, 4.5 million bottles of wine were lost in that fire including inventory from numerous Napa based producers).
-All their wine was lost – which effectively put them out of business – a devastating setback for a young producer.
+All their wine was lost – which effectively put them out of business, a devastating setback for a young producer.
 Despite the fire and incredible loss, they still had the sources for the grapes and their own vineyard; it took a few years until they were able to fully resume operations.
 Today they typically produce several red wines annually.
 Current releases are generally a few years behind most wineries – one of a select number of Napa wineries who hold their wines for a bit longer than the industry norm.

 Select Wines

 The 2008 Eagle Eye Petit Verdot is dark in the glass, as expected of this varietal.
 Dark fruit, big fruit and big structure.
 However, the structure holds up well on the palate – despite being a big wine it has balance.
 And good acidity.
 The nose is intriguing, offering a mix of holiday spice and ripe fruit.
 The finish is very long.
+This powerhouse bottling demands rich, high-protein dishes to soften its formidable tannins.
+It pairs exquisitely with fatty meats like braised short ribs, roasted lamb, or smoked brisket.
+For cheese, opt for pungent, aged varieties like Stilton or smoked Gouda to match its intensity.

 —